KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ## Until Next Time

 The conference returns to Long Beach May 12-18, 2027.
+Thank you to everyone who made it special.

 I can't wait for next year!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>